How to Feng Shui Your Vanity, for Beginners

 And it will probably look super Instagram-able, too.

-If there’s one thing Coveteur really appreciates: It’s a solid vignette.
-The way people position their books, beauty products, jewelry, trays, super chic candles… and maybe a Chanel purse or two.
-To take it one step further, some people bring in the Chinese philosophy of feng shui (for example, beauty mogul Anastasia Soare who has followed feng shui since she opened her first brow studio in the ’90s).
-Very generally, feng shui is about how the stuff in your home and how it’s all oriented affects more than just looks: it can change the sense of harmony around you and how you live your life.
+If there’s one thing Coveteur really appreciates, it’s a solid vignette.
+The way people position their books, beauty products, jewelry, trays, super-chic candles…and maybe a CHANEL purse or two.
+To take it one step further, some people bring in the Chinese philosophy of feng shui (like beauty mogul Anastasia Soare, who has followed feng shui since she opened her first brow studio in the ’90s).
+Very generally, feng shui is about how the stuff in your home and how it’s all oriented affects more than just looks: It can change the sense of harmony around you and how you live your life.

-“Eighty percent of feng shui starts with the internal,” explains New York-based feng shui expert Laura Cerrano (after all, the purpose it so affect how you feel).
-“Then it expresses itself with the external, which is the 20 percent.
-All the objects including color selection, the artwork, the selection of furniture design speak to the personality of that individual and the conscious and subconscious level.”
+“Eighty percent of feng shui starts with the internal,” explains New York–based feng shui expert Laura Cerrano (after all, the purpose is to affect how you feel).
+“Then it expresses itself with the external, which is the [other] 20 percent.
+All the objects, including color selection, the artwork, the selection of furniture design, speak to the personality of that individual and the conscious and subconscious level.”

 Figure Out Your Elements

-“This becomes such a personalized method, but, to start, we recommend a small plant that’s not going to obstruct your view into the mirror.
+“This becomes such a personalized method, but to start, we recommend a small plant that’s not going to obstruct your view into the mirror.
 Some people might prefer to have a photo or two of family.
 Or many people just want it totally clean; they just want the vanity to be presented as it is, and that’s it.
-Some people might enjoy little trinkets, maybe they’ve collected from their travels and brings them joy.
+Some people might enjoy little trinkets they’ve collected from their travels and that bring them joy.
 The mirror itself is water, but the mirror also doubles as a metal element because of what the frame might look like.
 With jewelry, you can choose to display the pieces that have a specific meaning, and everything else will be put away.
 A candle is fire, which brings passion.
 It can also bring certain levels of compassion.
 When you see a candle, what does it do?
 It lights up the sky, it illuminates, it rises up.
 You can even pay attention to the height, the design, and the look of it.
-So, do you want a little bit of fire where it’s contained or do you want a candlestick where it’s really obvious?”
+So do you want a little bit of fire, where it’s contained, or do you want a candlestick, where it’s really obvious?”

 Place Items Strategically

-“I say location of placement matters because that’s what I’ve experienced firsthand and seen with clients.
-One popular method is Bagua grid map.
+“I say placement matters because that’s what I’ve experienced firsthand and seen with clients.
+One popular method is [a] Bagua grid map.
 On that map, there are specific areas you place elements as well.
 You can apply it over the entire floor plan of the structure you’re working with, or you do it with every single room, or on top of each surface.
-You have to choose which one you want to start off with and then you digest it from there.”
+You have to choose which one you want to start off with, and then you digest it from there.”